brainworkup/bwu/inst/rmarkdown/templates/npsych_report/skeleton/1_nse.md

 ## Reason for Referral

-(ref:first-name) (ref:last-name) is a (ref:age)-year-old, (ref:hand)-handed (ref:sex) with a history of (ref:dx1) and (ref:dx1).
+(ref:first-name) (ref:last-name) is a (ref:age)-year-old (ref:sex) with a history of (ref:dx1) and (ref:dx1).
-(ref:he-she-cap) was previously seen through our service in Month 20XX.
-(ref:he-she-cap) was referred by (ref:refdoc), for evaluation of (ref:his-her) neurocognitive functioning to update (ref:his-her) intervention plan.
+(ref:he-she-cap) was referred by (ref:refdoc), for evaluation of (ref:his-her) neurocognitive, academic, and emotional functioning to develop an intervention plan.
-This report is based on a review of available medical records and information gathered across a 1+ hour neurobehavioral exam conducted with the patient via telemedicine on (ref:doe1).
+This report is based on a review of available medical records and information gathered across a 1-hour neurobehavioral exam conducted with the patient via telemedicine on (ref:doe1).

-## Background

-**Chief Complaint:** memory loss

-(ref:first-name) began experiencing symptoms of x, y, and z in 200X.

 ## Relevant History